barchart/alerting-service-public/docs/content/appendices/push_notification_setup.md

 * ```BundleID``` — Refers to the app itself.
 * ```DeviceID``` — Refers to the device and installation (can be obtained from your app at runtime)

-Two enviroments exist, use the appropriate one:
+Two environments exist, use the appropriate one:

 * Production — push-notifications.aws.barchart.com
 * Demo — push-notifications-stage.aws.barchart.com